ryanstraight/academic/content/post/2021-03-25-how-to-r/index.en.markdown

 `anicon::nia("Some text!", animate="wrench")`: <span class=" faa-wrench animated " style=" display: -moz-inline-stack; display: inline-block; transform: rotate(0deg);">Some text!</span>

 The only bummer about `anicon` and using it for FontAwesome icons is that it doesn’t play well in Blogdown in my experience.
 The text works great, though.
+Xaringan, either.
+Best to use the `icon` package for static icons.

-## Project management: `ProjectTemplate` and `Dataspice`
+## Project management: `ProjectTemplate`

-…
+Project management has always been my downfall in terms of finding the solution that works just the way I want it to.
+(And, yes, I know that *perfect* is the enemy of *good* but I have to procrastinate somehow, don’t I?)
+I really like `ProjectTemplate`, though.
+I typically use the minimal version of the template and it helps keep me organized and on a standard workflow.
+It’s easy to put down and pick back up later, as well.

 ## Citation, `papaja`, and BetterBibTeX

 I use Zotero and, since I do a lot of writing in APA format, I use the `papaja` package to make that easier.
-As such, I use BibTeX (unsurprisingly)
+As such, I use BibTeX (unsurprisingly).

--   Quick copy from Zotero
+### Quick copy from Zotero

+Took me a while to learn this but as my Zotero library has thousands of entries, I don’t always use the full library as a .bib file (for obvious reasons).
+As I’m also constantly adding new entries and I don’t want to have to export a .bib every time, the *Quick Copy* option is as I can easily throw a new BibTeX entry into a .bib file in RStudio.

+You can change the *Quick Copy* formatting by going to `Edit` <i class="fas  fa-arrow-right "></i> `Preferences` <i class="fas  fa-arrow-right "></i> `Export` and changing the Default Format to *BetterBibTeX*.
+Voila, you can start using the citation key.

--   Different in-text citation forms
+### Different in-text citation forms

+While I love doing everything like this in plain text, I can never remember how the different in-text citations work.
+So here’s a cheatsheet:

 ## All things [Xaringan: Presentation Ninja](https://github.com/yihui/xaringan)